 - Probably one of the most well-known examples is Meursault, from The Stranger, who shoots an Arab because he sees no reason in doing so (the text implies it's because the sun was in his eyes), being an emotionless shell to all the wrong people before that, and not caring about anything in jail, awaiting execution.

-- In Villains by Necessity, the True Neutral druid rounds up a bunch of "villains" (most of whom are pretty decent sorts) to save the world from destruction at the hands of Lawful Stupid Knights Templar, and advises them that she would be equally willing to turn against them if the "balance" began tipping in favor of evil.
+- In Villains by Necessity, the True Neutral druid rounds up a bunch of "villains" (most of whom are pretty decent sorts) to save the world from destruction at the hands of Lawful Stupid Knights Templar and advises them that she would be equally willing to turn against them if the "balance" began tipping in favor of evil.

-- Older Than Print: Early on in Dante's Divine Comedy, he meets the Uncommitted, who refused to choose good or evil in life, and as a punishment are forced to eternally chase after a banner while being stung by wasps.
+- Older Than Print: Early on in Dante's The Divine Comedy, he meets the Uncommitted, who refused to choose good or evil in life, and as a punishment are forced to eternally chase after a banner while being stung by wasps.

 - In the Malazan Book of the Fallen the Forkrul Assail seem to have fallen into this category.
 Their entire culture revered harmony and balance to the point that when war broke out between the two other ancient races they would aid whichever side had the balance least in their favor.
 For an idea of how well this policy worked out for them, they're functionally extinct in the present.

 - The troop of Dwarfs we see in The Last Battle.
 They don't want the heroes or the Calormenes to win, so they shoot at whichever side seems to have the advantage.
 "The Dwarfs are for the Dwarfs."
-It doesn't work out well for them, when the Calormene reinforcements arrive.
+It doesn't work out well for them when the Calormene reinforcements arrive.

 - Lord Gro in The Worm Ouroboros just can't help rooting for the underdog, which leads him to switch sides on a regular basis until in the final battle he starts attacking both sides at once.